jentleshin/wetube/README.md

 - [x] private only to creator only
 - [ ] 3000 -> 4000 github login
 - [ ] comment
+- [ ] video Detail / creator Only overlap - refactorizing needed
+- [ ] videoBlock not responsive

 ## Questions: